 Once I reminded our youngest of those stories, he dropped the subject for the time being.
 I knew he’d ask again and I also knew that none of us wanted to give up the magic of anticipation for those special moments we know as Christmas morning, when the world is suddenly transformed.

 I also knew it was time he heard another story–that of Saint Nicholas, the Secret Giver of Gifts.
-It goes like this . . .
+It goes something like this . . .

 The nobleman looked to Heaven and cried, “Alas.
 Yesterday I was rich.
 Overnight I have lost my fortune.
 Now my three daughters cannot be married for I have no dowry to give.
 Nor can I support them.”